 Actions Indicator Target Main outputs Document Management System Reliable and comprehensive implementation of DMS via ARES/HAN Comprehensive DMS of the Commission (ARES/HAN) fully in use at EIT via SLA Filing plan and Retention list in place; ARES maintained Archiving and storage policy implemented Information security measures in place Public Register for access to the document in place Register of EIT Director decisions in place.
-Organisation of information, archiving and storage Adequate guidance, plan and procedures implemented Full implementation of applicable guidance and archiving and data cleaning plan.
-Internal guidance on information provision, access to the document, complaints in place.
-Archiving policy and guidelines adopted Archiving and data cleaning plan adopted and progress reports to management Guidance on access to documents, information provision, complaints and irregularities is fully adhered to.

-Data Protection Effective DPO supervision and implementation of the Data Protection Regulation and the DPO implementing rules Effective and compliant processing Continuation of the DPO action plan implementation At least 10 updated or additional data protection records and privacy statements published in the EIT public register of records of personal data by data controllers.
-Continuous data protection Very low number of data breaches Reports on incidents of data breach and number of findings by EDPS awareness-raising Increased data protection knowledge of EIT staff Annual training by the DPO; Data protection training to all newcomers
+Organisation of information, archiving and storage Adequate guidance, plan and procedures implemented Full implementation of applicable guidance and Archiving policy and guidelines adopted archiving and data cleaning plan.
+Internal guidance on information provision, access to the document, Archiving and data cleaning plan adopted and progress reports to management Guidance on access to documents, information complaints in place. provision, complaints and irregularities is fully adhered to.
+Data Protection Effective DPO supervision and implementation of the Data Protection Regulation and the DPO implementing rules Continuation of the DPO action plan implementation At least 10 updated or additional data protection records and privacy statements published in the EIT public register of records Effective and compliant processing of personal data by data controllers.
+Very low number of data breaches Reports on incidents of data breach and number Continuous data protection awareness-raising Increased data protection knowledge of EIT staff of findings by EDPS Annual training by the DPO; Data protection training to all newcomers